openshift/enhancements/enhancements/storage/csi-migration.md

 #### Graduation

-During Tech Preview in OCP 4.8, users can enable the CSI migration using a *FeatureSet*.
-It could be shared with [CCMO](https://github.com/openshift/enhancements/pull/463), but we may want to have a specific *FeatureSet* only for CSI Migration for users that want to enable CSI Migration without migrating to an external cloud provider.
+During the Tech Preview phase in OCP 4.8, users can enable and disable the CSI migration feature using the **TechPreviewNoUpgrade** *FeatureSet*.
+Among other things, this *FeatureSet* switches the complete [Cloud Migration](https://github.com/openshift/enhancements/pull/463) in OCP 4.8.

-Once CSI migration reaches GA in upstream, the associated feature gates will be enabled by default.
-As a result, it will remove the carry-patch above.
-Also, users will not have to use *FeatureSets* anymore.
+Once CSI migration of all storage plugins reaches GA in upstream, the associated feature gates will be enabled by default in OCP.
+As a result, we will remove the carry-patch we introduced in OCP 4.8.
+Also, users will not have to use the **TechPreviewNoUpgrade** *FeatureSet* anymore.

 ### Risks and Mitigations